 “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”Heraclitus

-Each time you do something, it’s as if it’s the first, because you are approaching it with the knowledge and experience of past attempts.
+Each time you do something, it’s as if it’s the first time, because you are approaching it with the knowledge and experience of past attempts.
 In Overwatch, over the course of a single game, the enemy team will be constantly adapting based on each encounter.
-Their strategies may evolve after a failed team fight, but maybe their team composition too.
+Their strategies may evolve after a failed team fight, but their team composition may change too.
 You need to be just as flexible as them, even trying to be predictive to get ahead of their changes.
 The ability to read the enemy team allows you to stay in a power position.